cran-simul/workshop-lorainne-2024/index.md

 *TBD*

 **Abstract:** TBD

+### Faustine Faccin (CRAN/LORIA/NOVIGA, Nancy)
+*ECG-based Deep Convolutional Recurrent Network with Attention Mechanism for Sleep Apnea Detection* **Abstract:** Sleep apnea syndrome (SAS) is a nocturnal respiratory disorder that can be associated with long-term cardiovascular complications.
+Alternative screening solutions are currently being developed to overcome the limitations of reference in-lab polysomnography.
+As the respiratory signal can be reconstructed from the electrocardiogram (ECG), the latter is all the more interesting as its recording is easy and non-invasive for the patient.
+The application of deep learning algorithms using ECGs has proved effective in classifying sleep-related pathological events.
+In this work, we propose a novel hybrid architecture to detect apneic episodes using single-lead ECGs.
+Following a preprocessing step, morphological and temporal components of interest are extracted through convolutional and recurrent blocks, respectively.
+Additional mechanisms are further integrated to enhance the classification.
+Models were trained and validated on a dataset derived from STAGES and Apnea-ECG databases.
+Influence of patient phenotype on classification was estimated by comparing the performance between several groups of patients with different clinical information.
+Overall, a model we have developed performs competitively with the best current methods by accurately classifying patients to different degrees of severity with average sensitivity, specificity and accuracy of 93.38%, 75.46% and 86.66%, respectively.

 ### Rima Khouja (Huawei, Paris)
 **Abstract:** We introduce an improved tensor-based modulation for unsourced massive random access that support more users.
 In this modulation scheme, transmitted symbols are modulated as rank one tensors.
 One of the sub-constellation is designed as an optimized quasi-orthogonal constellation.
 This allows to consider an iterative decoding process over the elements of this sub-constellation, by coupling tensor decomposition and projection on the elements of the sub-constellation.